 Notwithstanding the Court’s opinion in Warr, an individual that has been injured by the negligent driving of an intoxicated motorist is still entitled to recover from that individual.
 If you or someone you know has been the victim of a personal injury, you may need legal representation to protect your right to compensation.

-The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals who have been injured by the negligent driving of another.
-If you or someone you know has been injured in a car accident, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The qualified attorneys of Brassel Alexander, LLC have extensive experience representing individuals who have been injured by the negligent driving of another.
+If you or someone you know has been injured in a car accident, contact the attorneys of Brassel Alexander, LLC today.